snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/create-search-results-pages.md

 >[!NOTE]
 > To make changes to the default Microsoft Search results page that is available by default, please see [Customize the search results page](customize-search-page.md).
+> A custom redirect URL pointing to the result page provided by Microsoft Search at `_layouts/15/search.aspx` is an unsupported scenario.
+SharePoint will navigate to `_layouts/15/search.aspx` with the needed parameters based on search box configuration.

 With a custom results page, you can create a new page that can be used to control the layout and design of search results to support your organization's needs.
 You can use any built-in web parts, open-source search web parts from SharePoint Patterns and Practices community, and any custom web parts that you have developed using SharePoint Framework.